In June of 2017, my husband and I flew to Ohio, loaded up a U-Haul van full of

 All of you ten or eleven or twelve years old.

 And like all children, you are most certainly full of dreams for your lives to come.

 But as I continued to watch, I noticed something more.

 I could feel an irresistible tension springing up between you, as you watch each other begin to change from gangly tweens to beautiful young women and handsome young men.

 And in my mind's eye, I knew what is most likely to come.

 Having dead end lives in this tiny little town with nothing more to look forward to than someday dropping your own kids off at this very same pool.

 So I wish with all my heart this wish for you.

-Please do not give in to the small town trap of thinking that sex is an answer to your dreams.
+Please do not give in to the small town trap of thinking that sex is the only answer to your dreams.